Sharkytihno/ort-conception-sid/exercices/README.md

 ### dataset-4

-You are Business Analyst for a company that provides ingredients for meals in hotels around the world.
+As a Business Analyst for a company that supplies ingredients for hotel meals worldwide, you'll work with two data sets.

-`dataset-4.csv` contains the list of all contracts you have already made as well as the ingredients you have already sold.

-When you have already sold an ingredient to an hotel, you have the license allowing you to sell the same ingredient to other hotels.

-`leads.db` is a database of potential hotels that you can contact in order to sell them ingredients that you have sold to other hotels.
+Firstly, `dataset-4.csv` includes a record of all the contracts and ingredient sales to hotels that your organization has made so far.
+When an ingredient is sold to one hotel, you're permitted to sell it to other hotels too.

+In addition to this, there's a second database, `leads.db`, that contains contact information for prospective hotels that might be interested in purchasing ingredients from you.
+These leads may be interested in ingredients that your company is already selling to other hotels.

 Here is the database schema: